The best collaborative writing software for creative teams in 2025

 Discover the best writing apps offering synchronous collaboration

-Writers and narrative designers are among the creatives reaping the most benefits from synchronous collaboration.
-With the right tools, your writing team can brainstorm, outline, draft, and revise together in real time, with features like autosave, notes, comments, and notifications across platforms.
+Writers and narrative designers are among the creatives reaping the most benefits from a collaborative writing software.
+With the right collaborative tool, your writing team can brainstorm, outline, draft, and revise together in real time, with features like autosave, notes, comments, and notifications across platforms.

 Since remote collaboration is here to stay, the right solution can make all the difference, ensuring your team's workflow is smooth, efficient, and—dare we say—fun!